 You are accepting that you are visualizing the present moment through the past and that is OK.

-However, allow this bring you completely in the present moment and to see everything which is a nothing as complete neutrality.
-It is a stateless state, conscious aware presence that is witnessing everything and thus there is no more mind to create any situation.
+It is a stateless state, conscious aware presence that is witnessing everything.
+Thus, there is no more mind to create any situation.

 And this too goes for your misery.
 The only reason that people believe that they are happy in their misery is that they are afraid of losing who they ‘think’ that they are.

-In world that says you need to BE SOMEBODY or SOMETHING, it’s not surprising that people are afraid of losing who they are, which makes losing who you think you are impossible.
+In aworld that says you need to BE SOMEBODY or SOMETHING, it’s not surprising that people are afraid of losing who they are, which makes losing who you think you are impossible.

-The thinking is what creates this “Me or myself and is what creates the emotion but is NOT who “I” really am.
+The thinking is what creates this “Me or myself” and is what creates the emotion, but it is NOT who “I” really am.